lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 5. View your configuration file!
 You may need to edit this configuration if you change computers, or want to work on more than one computer during the bootcamp.

 </details>

+🚨🚨🚨 **The setup of your local machine is complete.
+All following terminal commands will be run from within your virtual machine terminal (via VS Code)** 🚨🚨🚨

+---

+# Part 2: Configure your Virtual Machine - Part 1